This will be the week.

 Yu Darvish: One industry source believes the Twins are willing to offer Darvish a five-year contract, while the Cubs' comfort level has been at four years.
 When contacted by MLB.com, the teams did not confirm whether they have made offers of those lengths, and Darvish's representatives have not commented on negotiations.

 The Dodgers still would like to re-sign Darvish.
-The Los Angeles Times has reported that they likely would need to trade Matt Kemp, Logan Forsythe or Yasmani Grandal in order to afford Darvish while ensuring that they remain under the $197 million luxury-tax threshold this year.
+The Los Angeles Times has reported that they likely would need to trade Matt Kemp, John Forsythe or Yasmani Grandal in order to afford Darvish while ensuring that they remain under the $197 million luxury-tax threshold this year.

 The Dodgers' current 2018 commitments are $185 million, according to Cot's Baseball Contracts.
 As a general rule of thumb, that number can't exceed approximately $187 million for the full season, because benefits, insurance and bonuses totaling around $10 million are part of the luxury-tax calculation.

-Jake Arrieta: Arrieta has been one of the more mysterious free-agent cases this offseason, lagging behind Darvish in the number of publicly interested teams despite a superior postseason resume.
+Jacob Arrieta: Arrieta has been one of the more mysterious free-agent cases this offseason, lagging behind Darvish in the number of publicly interested teams despite a superior postseason resume.

 The Giants want to add a starting pitcher after trading Matt Moore to the Rangers, but they are more inclined to add a fourth or fifth starter than meet Boras' price on Arrieta, a former National League Cy Young Award winner.